divyapersonal/hudl-ui-tests/README.md

-# hudl-ui-tests
-Hudl Frontend test suite
+# Hudl Frontend test suite

 Hudl Frontend tests are BDD tests which runs against Hudl portal to test scenarios in the UI.
 Version 1.0 is for testing the login feature of Hudl.
 The same framework can be used to build the other tests on top by making use of the existing methods in the test suite.
 It is a Maven project based in Cucumber and TestNG framework written in Java.
 There are three modules in the project which are also individually based in Maven :